 This Missouri native tree is predominantly found in the Mississippi River Valley, and in the American South where it is cultivated as an important commercial nut crop.
-The name “pecan” is a Native American word, describing “nuts requiring a stone to crack.”
+The name “pecan” is an Algonquian Native American word, describing “nuts requiring a stone to crack.”
 The female flowers of the Pecan tree take about 8 years to mature and bear fruit.
 The state tree of Texas, a single pecan tree can live up to 300 years old and produces an average of 70-150 lbs. of pecans a year.
 Although enjoyed as a snack, pecans are important for wildlife as well; many animals such as birds, deer and squirrels rely on pecans as a food source.

 |Latin Name||Carya illinoinensis|